The Science Behind Solvent Cement Cure Times

 Solvent cement can be flammable in its liquid state due to the solvents it contains.
 However, once the solvent cement has fully cured and the solvents have evaporated, the joint itself is no longer flammable.
 It's important to handle solvent cement with care, ensuring proper ventilation and keeping it away from open flames or heat sources during application and curing.
 Safety data sheets provided by the manufacturer typically offer specific guidance on handling and storage to minimise any fire risk.

-Binay Agrawal, a highly experienced and accomplished professional, currently holds the position of Business Head of the TempRite South Asia division at Lubrizol India.
+Prasenjit Misra, an accomplished professional, having extensive exposure in plumbing field, currently holds the position of Lead Demand Creation & Business Development of TempRite South Asia division at Lubrizol India.